great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/installation/install_gx.md

 ## SQL databases

-Create your GX Python environment, install Great Expectations locally, and then configure the necessary dependencies to access data stored on SQL databases.
+Create your GX OSS Python environment, install GX OSS locally, and then configure the necessary dependencies to access data stored on SQL databases.

 ### Prerequisites